13917931-project-tasks/iodine-docs/en/main.md

-Mininet-sec, such as other versions of Mininet, provides no connexion between its internal components and internet, a fact that limitates the possibilities of experimentation in order to the operation of a DNS Tunnel.
+Mininet-sec, such as other versions of Mininet, provides no connexion between its internal components and internet by default, a fact that limitates the possibilities of experimentation in order to the operation of a DNS Tunnel.
 Nevertheless, it is possible to verify the functioning of the DNS Tunnel through other commands.

 ```
 mnsecx o1 ping -s 1200 -f 10.199.199.1